 Microservices must be independently deployable, whereas SOA services are often implemented in deployment monoliths

-Not involving deeper in the discussion you need to know that a great part of companies mix microservices with monolith and also some in-between technologies to achieve a perfect solution which fit the most to their business goals.
+Not involving deeper in the discussion you need to know that a great part of companies mix microservices with a monolith and also some in-between technologies to achieve a perfect solution that fits the most to their business goals.

 Full-stack outsourced team - a perfect match for the microservices introduction?

 If you’re determined on introducing microservices in your project you will probably confront a challenge of how to do it to ensure a high quality of the solution.
 You can build or extend your in-house team by hiring software engineers and be in control of the whole app development process but that might not be cost nor time effective.
-Considering the characteristic of microservices, you can gain much more by outsourcing the project.
+Considering the characteristic of microservices, you can gain much more with IT outsourcing.
 Why is that?

 - Full-stack team and experienced developers